-----WARNINGS AND PRECAUTIONS-----
+---WARNINGS AND PRECAUTIONS----

 - Risk of bleeding: XARELTO can cause serious and fatal bleeding.
 Promptly evaluate signs and symptoms of blood loss.
+An agent to reverse the anti-factor Xa activity of rivaroxaban is available.
 (5.2) - Pregnancy-related hemorrhage: Use XARELTO with caution in pregnant women due to the potential for obstetric hemorrhage and/or emergent delivery.
-Promptly evaluate signs and symptoms of blood loss. - Prosthetic heart valves: XARELTO use not recommended (5.8)
+Promptly evaluate signs and symptoms of blood loss.
+(5.7) - Prosthetic heart valves: XARELTO use not recommended (5.8) - Increased Risk of Thrombosis in Patients with Antiphospholipid Syndrome: XARELTO use not recommended.
+(5.10)

---- ADVERSE REACTIONS--
+-----ADVERSE REACTIONS--